-Dirty rice is a traditional Cajun preparation, and it happens to be quite possibly the greatest use of giblets ever — especially to those who think they hate eating offal.
+Dirty rice is a traditional Cajun preparation, and it happens to be one of the best uses for giblets ever — especially to those who think they hate eating them.
 What makes the rice “dirty” is ground up gizzards and minced liver.
 And when I say “minced,” I really mean chopped almost into a puree.
 You really never know you’re eating giblets.

 But this rice is roll-your-eyes-back-in-your-head good!
 I mean, really, really fantastic.
 Spicy, meaty, and richly flavored, dirty rice is a perfect side dish.